-Finder is the gateway to everything on your Mac - here's how to use it
+How to use Finder on your Mac

+It's called Finder for a reason.
+Use it to locate files on your Mac, iCloud, and other locations.

-The Finder in macOS is your gateway to all of the files, apps, and downloads on your Mac.
-Everything, from your Dropbox folders to your cool new desktop wallpaper, can be located in the Finder.
-You also have a lot of control over what the Finder will show you and how different parts of the Finder will work.
+The Finder in macOS is your gateway to all the files, apps, and downloads on your Mac.
+Everything, from your Dropbox folders to your fabulous new desktop wallpaper, can be located in the Finder.
+You also have much control over what the Finder will show you and how different parts of the Finder will work.

 Follow this guide to take control of the Finder and make it work for you.